auth0/docs/articles/monitoring/tracking-new-leads-in-salesforce-and-raplead.md

 ## 2. Create New Lead in Salesforce

-Record the information as a __New Lead__ in Salesforce, so the sales department can follow up.
+Create a rule that will record the information as a __New Lead__ in Salesforce, so the sales department can follow up.
 Please note:

 * The Salesforce REST API uses an OAuth Access Token.
 So for this rule, we use the OAuth2 `Resource Owner Password Credential Grant` to obtain this token, and use the `getToken` function, which uses credentials as input, as opposed to an `API-KEY` as was used in the rule in the previous step.